Fuxing (train): Other Series

-Introduced in 2019, this 210 km/h record higher-speed version and a service speed of 160 km/h is designed by CRRC Nanjing Puzhen, CRRC Qingdao Sifang, CRRC Tangshan, CRRC Zhuzhou Locomotive, CRRC Datong and CRRC Dalian.
+Introduced in 2019, the CR200J has a high speed of 210 km/h and a service speed of 160 km/h.
+The CR200J was designed together by CRRC Nanjing Puzhen, CRRC Qingdao Sifang, CRRC Tangshan, CRRC Zhuzhou Locomotive, CRRC Datong and CRRC Dalian.

 Upcoming models

 The CR450 is a Fuxing train series currently under development.
 As of 2023, it has not yet been put into commercial operations but according to Zhao Hongwei, chief researcher of the China Academy of Railway Sciences, the train's general design is expected to be finalized in 2024.
 The model is being produced from the China Railway 450 Technology Innovation Project, that was started by Beijing with the purpose to develop the next generation of high-speed trains, and part of China's fourteenth five-year plan between 2021 and 2025.
 The prototypes of the CR450's two models, the CR450AF and the CR450BF, were unveiled in 2024.

 The train encompasses nine new independently developed technologies that includes carbon ceramic braking, pantograph active control, eddy current braking, and permanent magnet traction systems.
-Since April 2023, the new model has undertaken over 60 tests to evaluate its dynamics when running on tracks and going though tunnels, and as well as train meet scenarios, where two trains pass each other while moving in opposite directions.
+Since April 2023, the new model has undertaken over 60 tests to evaluate its dynamics when running on tracks and going through tunnels, and as well as train meet scenarios, where two trains pass each other while moving in opposite directions.
 In June 2023, a CR450 sped at 453 km/h during a test run that travels through the Meizhou Bay cross-sea bridge, and its relative velocity had reached 891 km/h, which set a new world record for the fastest closing speed among two trains passing each other.

 It is expected to enter service by 2025 with a top operating speed of 400 km/h, surpassing the current fastest operating speeds of other high-speed trains in China.